 Positive uShip Reviews

-In the positive reviews for uShip that we found, many customers talked about low prices and the professionalism displayed by carriers.
+In the positive uShip reviews we found, many customers talked about low prices and the professionalism displayed by carriers.
+In fact, 10% of reviews positively mention the “price” or “cost” of service.
 Here is what some customers said about using the uShip marketplace:

 “I had a vehicle picked up from a dealership in Austin, Texas, and delivered to my residence in South Carolina.
 All went as one would hope and expect.
 I liked my dollars being held by uShip until I received the car.”